 Introductory clinical course designed to provide a beginning level of education and experience in the implementation of direct client care.
 Emphasis is placed on the provision of basic care to adult clients and families in structured health care settings.
 Opportunities are provided for the application of theory, concepts and skills being acquired.
-Prerequisites: ENGL 1301, BIOL 2401, BIOL 2402, BIOL 2420, PSYC 2301 with a grade of "C" or better.
-Co-requisites: PSYC 2314, RNSG 1331 and RNSG 1413.

 RNSG 1261.
-COMMON CONCEPTS OF ADULT HEALTH CLINICAL (LECTURE 0, CLIN 7).
+COMMON CONCEPTS OF ADULT HEALTH CLINICAL (LECTURE 0, CLIN 6).
 CREDIT 2.
 WECM.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Prerequisites: RNSG 1260, RNSG 1413, RNSG 1331 and PSYC 2314 with a grade of "C" or better.
-Co-requisite: RNSG 1341, RNSG 2213 and RNSG 2161.